bobbymart1n/pubg-site-clone/README.md

 * Deployed project to Firebase [Click Here to view it!]

 ## Future Features
-* Finish off patch note detail, and blog post detail component templates
+* Finish off patch note detail, announcement detail, and blog post detail component templates
+* Make compress all images for faster loading
 * The user will be able to sign in and add, edit, or delete Blog posts, Patch Notes, or Announcements

 # User Story